jpilewskie/jpilewskie.github.io/_pages/publications.md

 <b>[7]</b> Arouf, A., G.V.
 Cesana, and <b>J. Pilewskie</b> (Submitted).
 Observed Sc and Cu cloud variability and their dependency to environmental factors. \textit{Journal of Geophysical Research: Atmospheres}.

 <b>[6]</b> Russell, G.L., A. Lacis, B.E.
-Carlson, W. Su, and </b>J.A.
+Carlson, W. Su, and <b>J.A.
 Pilewskie</b> (Submitted).
 Global-scale seasonal variability profiles of EPIC-derived vs GISS ModelE-simulated all-cloud and ice-cloud fraction distributions. \textit{Frontiers in Remote Sensing}.

 <b>[5]</b> <b>Pilewskie, J.A.</b> and T.S.
 L’Ecuyer (In press).
 The Role of Convective Intensity in Modulating Earth’s Radiative Balance.
 Journal of Climate.